Torres Takes Lead with Crimson Wave Cross Country/Track & Field Program

 Camyrria Baggett finished 104th in 24:46.63 while Lorena Enriquez took 105th in 25:04.09.
 Julia Wiesemann took 112th for the Crimson Wave.

 The Crimson Wave improved their overall finish, as they took tenth in the 2013 CCAC XC Championships.

-Cross Country Competes at the NAIA Great Lakes Challenge
+Cross Country Competes at NAIA Great Lakes Invite

-The Crimson Wave will return to action when they compete in the CCAC Championship in Valparaiso Indiana on November 9th.
+The women will return to action on November 8th when they compete in the CCAC Championship Meet in Elgin, Illinois.